-In this paper we compare core transport predictions from the following: the IFS-PPPL [8, 9] and Multi-Mode (MMM) [10] transport models; flux-tube gyrofluid [11], flux-tube gyrokinetic [12], and global gyrokinetic [13] turbulence simulations; linear one-dimensional high-n eigenmode and initial-value calculations [14] and their use in transport model calculations.
-The MMM and IFS-PPPL models are two widely-used transport models for ITER predictions.
+In this paper we compare core transport predictions from the following: The Institute for Fusion studies, University of Texas - Princeton Plasma Physics Laboratory (IFS-PPPL) transport model,^{8,9} the Multi-Mode (MMM)10 transport models; flux-tube gyrofluid,11 flux-tube gyrokinetic,12 and global gyrokinetic13 turbulence simulations; linear one-dimensional high-n eigenmode and initial-value calculations14 and their use in transport model calculations.
+The MMM and IFS-PPPL models are two widely used transport models for ITER predictions.
 Also represented here are some of the most advanced large-scale three-dimensional toroidal turbulence simulations, and the most widely used high-n linear and quasilinear calculations.

 We first define some terms used here.
-The term "gyrokinetic" refers to a kinetic model (i.e., one which evolves functions of position-velocity phase-space variables and time), appropriate to charged particles in a strong magnetic field, in which a multiple-timescale perturbation expansion in the ratio of the gyroperiod to the timescales of the phenomena of interest is made [15].
-When appropriate, such a model is much more efficient than one that tracks the full particle dynamics (including the gyromotion).
-Gyrokinetic models retain "finite-gyroradius" effects (effects that arise when the scale of the gyro-orbit is comparable to the spatial scale of the phenomena of interest) non-perturbatively.
+The term "gyrokinetic" (GK) refers to a kinetic model (i.e., one which evolves functions of position-velocity phase-space variables and time), appropriate to charged particles in a strong magnetic field, in which a multiple-time scale perturbation expansion in the ratio of the gyroperiod to the time scales of the phenomena of interest is made.15 When appropriate, such a model is much more efficient than one that tracks the full particle dynamics (including the gyromotion).
+Gyrokinetic models retain "finite-gyroradius" effects (effects that arise when the scale of the gyro-orbit is comparable to the spatial scale of the phenomena of interest) nonperturbatively.
 This aspect distinguishes them from "drift-kinetic" models which either ignore or treat finite-gyroradius effects perturbatively.
 A "fluid" model of a gas or plasma is one that evolves "fluid variables" which are functions of position and time (and not particle velocity).
-"Gyrofluid" [11] models are a special class of fluid models derived from the gyrokinetic equations, which similarly have non-perturbative aspects to their treatments of finite-gyroradius effects.
+"Gyrofluid" (GF)11 models are a special class of fluid models derived from the gyrokinetic equations, which similarly have nonperturbative aspects to their treatments of finite-gyroradius effects.
 Those discussed here can be called "gyro-Landau-fluid" models in that they also contain (fluid) models of Landau damping and related processes.

 We present detailed comparisons of the various models using a simplified physics problem which still contains the essence of core transport in an ITER-like discharge.
 A key point of comparison is the predictions of the various models for the χ_i , the ion thermal diffusivity (ion thermal flux divided by the ion temperature gradient).
 Disagreements are found between the predictions of different models for the ion thermal transport.
 We examine various possible reasons for the disagreement.
-Particular attention is paid to linear mode growth rates and frequencies, "zonal" flux-surfaceaveraged flow damping, and noise due to particle discreteness in the nonlinear gyrokinetic codes.
+Particular attention is paid to linear mode growth rates and frequencies, "zonal" flux-surface-averaged flow damping, and noise due to particle discreteness in the nonlinear gyrokinetic codes.
 Finally, the implications for ITER performance are discussed.

-2. TEST PROBLEMS
+II.
+TEST PROBLEMS